Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

-Druids have access to a number of Beast Points, or BP, granted by their _Tamed Beast_.
+Druids innately gain class abilities that allow them to call natural beasts to their aid.
-They also innately gain the _Foster Companionship_ Rest Activity, _Summon Tamed Beast_ Bonus Action, and _Swarm of Bees_ Main Action, allowing them to call natural beasts to their aid.
+They also have access to a number of Beast Points, or BP, granted by their _Tamed Beast_.

 ##### ClassAbilityTable_Druid_Innate

-Druids can acquire other class abilities that unlock new untamed beasts to call upon and enhance their cooperation with natural beasts.
+Druids can acquire other class abilities that unlock new untamed beasts to call upon and enhance their cooperation with their _Tamed Beast_.

 ##### ClassAbilityTable_Druid